-If you qualify as a government-subsidised student applying for Skills Recognition only (i.e. not enrolling in any other units) there is a one-off, non-refundable application cost of $200 and your application will be processed through the Skills Recognition Centre (Building A, Broadmeadows).
+If you qualify as a government-subsidised student applying for Skills Recognition only (i.e. not enrolling in any other units) there is a one-off, non-refundable application fee and your application will be processed through the Skills Recognition Centre (Building A, Broadmeadows).
 For details of the applicable application fee please contact the Skills Recognition Centre by either completing the "Contact Us" enquiry form at the bottom of this page or calling (03) 9279 2493.

-If you are a government-subsidised student enrolling in units undertaken as part of the Skills Recognition process, you will pay the normal tuition, SS and IT fees applicable for the units and there will be no further Skills Recognition application costs.
+If you are a government-subsidised student enrolling in units undertaken as part of the Skills Recognition process, you will pay the normal tuitionStudent Support fees applicable for the units and there will be no further Skills Recognition application costs.
 If your Skills Recognition process is unsuccessful and you need to attend further classes, no additional enrolment fees apply to those units.